How Much Does a Root Canal Cost?

 Anyone might need a root canal—even children who haven’t grown in their adult teeth yet—but this procedure is most commonly done on people between the ages of 33 to 44.

-The Cost of a Root Canal
+What Affects the Cost of a Root Canal?

 How much is a root canal with insurance?